 - Gianduja (a chocolate-nut mixture)

-Make sure your child has her epinephrine pen at all times
+2. Make sure your child always has their epinephrine pen

 - Caramel Apple Pops (3)